Natural Catastrophes

 Strengthening Coastal Communities’ Resilience Through Better Forecasting and Projecting Compound Flood Risk

-This research project is one of the selected projects from the Joint Call for Projects by the AXA Research Fund and the Intergovernmental Oceanographic Commission of UNESCO (IOC-UNESCO) on Coastal Livelihood.
+This project was selected as part of the Joint Call for Projects by the AXA Research Fund and the Intergovernmental Oceanographic Commission of UNESCO (IOC-UNESCO) on Coastal Livelihoods.
+Explore the outcomes of this research study below.

 Find out more about the AXA-UNESCO Fellowships on Coastal Resilience